input-output-hk/plutus-pioneer-program/LECTURE_NOTES.md

 In this lecture we learn about Monads.
 In particular the EmulatorTrace and Contract monads.

-Please feel free to raise pull requests for typos, poor formatting, poor grammar, or anything else that is poor or inaccurate.

 ## Overview

 We have spent the last two lectures talking about the on-chain part of Plutus - the validation logic that is compiled to Plutus script and actually lives on the blockchain and is executed by nodes that validate a transaction.